DaBetterman/simple_shell/README.md

 ## Notes
 - The shell supports basic commands like `ls`, `echo`, `printenv` and `env`.
 - You can list files with detailed information using `ls -la`.
-- Environment variables like `$USER` are not expanded when echoed.
+- There are more commands that can be executed, try it out and see...

 Feel free to explore and use this simple shell for your command-line needs!
 If you have any questions, refer to the code or feel free to reach out.
 Happy coding!